yunusesergun/yesergun.fpga.dev/cocotb/README_eng.md

 - Python is an easy-to-learn and easy-to-use language.
 - `cocotb` doesn’t require advanced Python knowledge.
 - Python provides access to a vast library (such as numpy, pandas...).
 You can easily perform tasks in Python (like generating random numbers, array structures, Ethernet packets, etc.) that would be more challenging in RTL-based verification tools.
-- `cocotb` has built-in support for Jenkins integration, making it easy to integrate into continuous integration (CI) systems in Git-based applications.
+- You can run `cocotb` from command prompt or terminal, making it easy to integrate into continuous integration (CI) systems in Git-based applications.
 - There’s no need to create additional RTL-based wrapper files when using `cocotb`.

 ## How Does COCOTB Work?